 Furthermore, lessons learned from walkthroughs can be applied across construction management teams and across projects to continually improve processes and create consistency and scale.

-2. Streamline Collaboration
+2. Experience Better Collaboration

-This improves timelines by facilitating feedback.
+This improves timelines by facilitating quicker feedback.
 It also reduces rework, by improving accuracy and the detail level of communications.

 The benefits of VR for collaboration are especially relevant when building in difficult or remote sites, where teams may be communicating across substantial distances and site conditions make visits challenging.